 A flagship programme of training was designed to improve the MSs Capacities in population health and health system performance analysis and monitoring to address existing inequalities.
 Accordingly, the European Health Information Training Programme (EHITP) was conceptualized as an umbrella for all current and future training activities in Europe, targeting professionals working in public health and health information at national or European/international level.
 It was considered necessary to have a sustainable capacity building programme in health information that focuses on the following areas: data analysis and interpretation, especially interoperability of data sources, derivation of ECHI indicators and foresight/scenario analysis; transfer from data to policy, especially policy translation tools and data presentation; data collection methods, sources of data, metrics and indicators, especially issues related to health examination surveys; and data privacy and ethical issues, especially how to deal with requirements of EU GDPR.
-A pilot course was foreseen to test this program and the evaluation of this initiative should contribute to the consolidation of a roadmap for capacity building in health information, in terms of: (i) clarifying concepts regarding the professions around public health activities, (ii) addressing research gaps on HIS topics and its relationship with public health activities, (iii) identifying the need of a capacity building program on health information, (iv) having a flexible program, in which MSs and European institutions develop initiatives according to their specific needs, (vi) strengthening the collaborative network among EU MSs and international institutions, among others.
+A pilot course was developed to test this program as the First European School on Health Information focused on the development of Health Examination Surveys (HES) from data collection to knowledge translation.
+The evaluation of this initiative was extremely positive and have provided the basis to the consolidation of a roadmap for capacity building in health information, in terms of: (i) clarifying concepts regarding the professions around public health activities, (ii) addressing research gaps on HIS topics and its relationship with public health activities, (iii) identifying the need of a capacity building program on health information, (iv) having a flexible program, in which MSs and European institutions develop initiatives according to their specific needs, and (vi) strengthening the collaborative network among EU MSs and international institutions, among others.
+As mentioned above, such roadmap for sustainability on health information started from identifying HI needs across Europe, from which the European Health Information Strategy has emerged.
+This strategy included the development of the 1st European School on Health Information, lessons learnt from the course, other INFACT outcomes, and the dynamic network of health information experts that this initiative established.
+The 1st European School on Health Information contributed to understand that comprehensive training on health information was possible and could reduce inequities.
+Many participants came from European Easter and Southern countries, which we identified the countries with larger shortages of HI resources.
+The success of this initiative opened the opportunity to organize the 2nd European School on Health Information in 2021, which represents another milestone for the sustainability of EHITP.
+The long-term sustainability will also include an annual European Health Information Programme (EHIP), which will be a structured collection of capacity building initiatives to be issued this year and will be available in the DIPoH health information portal.
+These initiatives include international capacity-building courses and workshops. (e.g., WHO, ASPHER, ECDC, Universities, and Public Health Institutes) and programmes organized within the INFACT/PHIRI/DIPoH network.
+It requires mechanisms should be developed to support MS, mostly to address HI inequities.
 (More information will be available by the end of the project on our website www.inf-act.eu.
-Deliverable 6.2 A flagship training programme to improve MSs capacities in population health and health system performance analysis and monitoring, Deliverable 6.3 Training Piloting and Flagship Training Programme Evaluation and Deliverable 6.4 Road map for capacity building programme)
+Deliverable 6.2 A flagship training programme to improve MSs capacities in population health and health system performance analysis and monitoring, Deliverable 6.3 Training Piloting and Flagship Training Programme Evaluation and Deliverable 6.4 Road map for capacity building programme).